ProgramingMaster/finalproject/DESIGN.md

   password have a max length of 200.
 I also have a link to the login page at the bottom.

       ##helpers.py
-  helpers.py has two functions, a scaleSize function and a loginRequired function.
+  helpers.py has three functions, a scaleSize function, a error function, and a loginRequired function.
 The loginRequired function is exactly like the cs50 Finance login_required function, except all the function names a camelCased because I like that better.

-  The scaleSize function is the interesting one.
+  The scaleSize function is an interesting one.
 I use it to make long workout names (and weights) in the index page don't take up so much space.
 The formula for doing this is complicated, I'm going to disset it for you.
 I take the length of the text, multiply it by ten, for the log base 10 of it, divide it into 100, then round it to the nearest integer.
 Lets go through why I do all this.
 I divide it into 100 so that big numbers will return small numbers and vice versa.
 I find the log of it so that there all the numbers are close together.
 The log of 10 is one, and the log of 100 is two.
 I multiply it by ten so that it gives bigger numbers, and I do that before finding the log so that it doesn't make drastic values.

+  The error function just flashes a message with the "danger" category.
+I get the url the user is currently at with request.url and then I redirct the user there.

       ## calculate.js
   calculate.js has three functions, calWeights, calWarmup and weightsToAdd.
 The calWeights function displays what